Milan International: Summary

 Art Nouveau Silver Medallion by Giannino Castiglioni to the Milan International (1906).
 The South Portal of the Simplon Tunnel is on the obverse.

 The fair opened on 28 April 1906, ran until 31 October and marked the opening of the Simplon Tunnel.
 The fair was held in Sempione Park and Piazza d'Armi, with the first location hosting fine arts displays and the latter industrial and engineering exhibits, along with the foreign pavilions.
-Countries contributing included many from Western Europe, China, Japan, Ottoman Empire, United States, Canada and several South American countries shared a pavilion.
 The venues of the exposition were connected by the temporary Milan Exposition Elevated Railway.
+The railway was double-tracked and ran along a 1,350 m (4,430 ft)-long wood viaduct.
+Railcars were electrified by overhead wires and ran at a maximum speed of 40 km (25 mi) an hour.
+The fair comprised 200 stands and attracted around 5 million visitors from across the globe.

+Countries contributing included many from Western Europe, China, Japan, Ottoman Empire, Morocco, Egypt, United States, Canada and several South American countries.
+A lavish pavilion was dedicated to the Italian colony of Eritrea.
+Designed in the style of Eritrean architecture, it allowed visitors to feel like tourists in the African country.
+The pavilion was divided into two sections: the first showcasing products from Eritrea, and the second showcasing products imported from Italy.
+It included a recreation of an Eritrean village, home to around 100 Eritreans and various Eritrean animals, including dromedaries and elephants.